cyber-dojo/versioner/README.md

 </pre>

 The main [cyber-dojo](https://github.com/cyber-dojo/commander/blob/master/cyber-dojo)
+bash script uses these environment variables to:
+- control the [START_POINTS_BASE](https://github.com/cyber-dojo/start-points-base/actions) identity when running `cyber-dojo start-point create ...`
-bash script uses these environment variables to control the image identity and port number of the cyber-dojo microservice containers.
+- control the image identity and port number of the cyber-dojo microservice containers.

 For example, suppose `cyberdojo/versioner:latest` is a tag for `cyberdojo/versioner:0.1.89` (which we can see a fragment of above), and we bring up a cyber-dojo server:
 <pre>